Key takeaways

 How much do card reader door locks cost?

-Pros and cons of card reader door locks
+Pros and cons of card reader locks

 Pros: